 The left tab of the sidebar shows cue lists and cue carts in the workspace.
 The label of the tab will change to reflect the number of list and/or carts in the workspace.

 By default, a new workspace will contain one cue list named "Main Cue List."
 You can change this name as you prefer.
 You can add cue lists and carts using the New List and New Cart buttons at the bottom of the sidebar.
-To delete a cue list or cart (and all the cues in it!), select the list or cart and choosie Delete from the Edit menu or use the keyboard shortcut ⌘⌫ (delete).
+To delete a cue list or cart (and all the cues in it!), select the list or cart and choose Delete from the Edit menu or use the keyboard shortcut ⌘⌫ (delete).

 Starting with QLab 4.1, cue lists and carts can be opened in their own windows, allowing you to view multiple lists and carts simultaneously.
 Secondary windows always appear in show mode, meaning they have a larger GO button, no toolbar, and no inspector.
 Starting with QLab 4.4, when the workspace is in edit mode you can edit the cue number, cue name, pre-wait, action, post-wait, and continue mode of cues in secondary windows.